dmitryduev/DeepStreaks/readme.md

 The data were prepared using [Zwickyverse](https://github.com/dmitryduev/zwickyverse).

-As of January 2019, the training set for the "rb" classifiers contains 11,857 streak and 13,449 non-streak images; for the "sl" classifiers -- 5,168 long and 11,246 short streak images; for the ""kd" classifiers -- 12,288 "false" and 9,769 "true" images
+As of February 2019, the training set for the "rb" classifiers contains 11,857 streak and 13,449 non-streak images; for the "sl" classifiers -- 5,168 long and 11,246 short streak images; for the ""kd" classifiers -- 14,154 "false" and 10,621 "true" images

 ### Training and performance